-- The Town Hall – This will be retained for democratic services, community, and start-up business space
+- The Town Hall – This has been retained for democratic services, community, and start-up business space

-- Town Hall Parade – To be redeveloped for the new council office building
+- Town Hall Parade – This was redeveloped for the new council office building

-- Hambrook House – Will be redeveloped for new homes and retail
+- Hambrook House – Currently being redeveloped for new homes

-- The Press – Will be redeveloped as a cycle hub and cafe
+- The Press – Has been redeveloped as a cycle hub and cafe

-- Ivor House – Will be refurbished for new homes, restaurants and retail.
+- Ivor House – Currently being refurbished for new homes.